FidelusAleksander/write-javascript-actions/.github/steps/1-step.md

 ## Step 1: Initializing the Dad Jokes GitHub Action

 Imagine you have a repetitive task that you want to automate.
-You've searched through the **GitHub Marketplace** to see if there are any existing actions that suit your needs, but found nothing - because your requirement is very specific: **generating DAD JOKES**! 🎭
+You've searched through the [**GitHub Marketplace**](https://github.com/marketplace?type=actions) to see if there are any existing actions that suit your needs, but found nothing - because your task is very specific: **generating DAD JOKES**! 🎭

 Since no pre-built action exists for your quirky automation needs, it's time to roll up your sleeves and create your own

-### 📖 Theory

-The `@actions/core` package provides essential utilities for interacting with the GitHub Actions runtime, while `@actions/github` gives you access to GitHub's API and workflow context.

 ### ⌨️ Activity: Set up your development environment

+Let's use **GitHub Codespaces** to set up a cloud-based development environment and work in it for the remainder of the exercise!

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.